Heisenberg picture tensor network formalism for optical circuits: Multiphoton detection probability amplitudes.

-\textit{Multiphoton detection probability amplitudes.} For the sake of argument we consider the case $n_i=1$ for $i\le n$ and $0$ otherwise \cite{note2}.
+For the sake of argument we consider the case $n_i=1$ for $i\le n$ and $0$ otherwise \cite{note2}.
 This is known to correspond to the permanent of a $n\times n$ complex matrix \cite{aaronson2011computational}.
 The diagrammatic representation of the amplitude $\alpha_{\bar{n}}$ reads

 There is not a unique contraction strategy.
-As we show in Appendix~\ref{app:naive}, the direct computation of all scalar products followed by tensor products results in the same computational scaling as using the definition of permanents directly.
+The direct computation of all scalar products followed by tensor products results in the same computational scaling as using the definition of permanents directly (see Appendix \ref{app:naive}).
 We show here how we can obtain a computational advantage over the standard tensor network approach by working with the diagrams and the given rules.
 First, we analyze the computational cost of merging the first two lines in \eq\eqref{eq:graph_perm}.

 Due to the nilpotence of the $A^{[m]1}$-matrices, each of the $n$ component of the first line can be merged with $n-1$ components of the second one.
 In Appendix \ref{app:proof_binom} we show that the number of operations necessary to perform these operation is $\mathcal{O}(n)$.
 Thus the resulting computational cost of merging the first two lines is $n \binom{n}{1} \binom{n-1}{1}$.
 The same arguments hold for the next contraction,